The best things to do in Budapest, Hungary, my new favourite European city break!

 Everywhere you look there’s something charmingly off-beat ready to catch your attention; graffitied walks, twinkly fairy lights, mismatched tables and chairs, old gym furniture, and even an old car nestled under the stairs and covered hundreds of stickers.

 As you wander around you’ll find lots of different bars to chill out in, all with a slightly different vibe.
 I’ve never been anywhere like it.
-It did look like the beginning of a horror movie but the drinks were cheap, nooks and crannies to explore, and plenty of outdoor heaters to cosy up next to.
+Dim the lights and it does kind of look like the beginning of a horror movie but who cares?
+The drinks were cheap, there were plenty of interesting nooks and crannies to explore, and a generous selection outdoor heaters to cosy up next to.
 All in all, it was an amazing place to spend an hour or two.

 2) Climb the Gellert Hill